kennedy-f/zoe-data/README.md

 ### refetch

-Refetch is a function that will do the fetch again, this comes from the hook and receives all the hooks params again with you need.
+Refetch is a function that will do the fetch again, this comes from the hook you can pass new params if you need.

 ### useUpdate